Amended by ULA ballot on March 20, 2022

 A. The Program Board shall be responsible for planning, implementing, and evaluating all programs of the Association and its units throughout the year.
 The Program Board shall be responsible for collecting and reporting annually on the accomplishments of all sections and roundtables, which are submitted by the unit chairs.
 This report shall be presented in writing at the June Board meeting and published on the ULA website after approval by the Board.
 Committee goals and reports are collected by the Executive Committee as per Article 14.C.

-B. The Program Board shall consist of the Program Board Chair, Vice-Chair, and Past-Chair; the Conference Committee Chair and Vice-Chair; the President, Vice-President, and Past-President; the Executive Director; and a program representative from each section, roundtable, and committee that conducts programming.
+B. The Program Board shall consist of the Program Board Chair, Vice-Chair, and Past-Chair; the Conference Committee Chair and Vice-Chair; the President, Vice-President/President-Elect, and Immediate Past-President; the Executive Director; and a program representative from each section, roundtable, and committee that conducts programming.
 The unit representative may be a unit steering committee member or an appointee of the unit chair.

 C. The Program Board shall meet at least quarterly, with additional meetings called as deemed necessary by the Program Board Chair.